 The movie opens with screenwriter Gil revealing his love for the romantic images of old Paris at Monet’s Garden, home of impressionist painter Claude Monet.

-Located just 80 km west of Paris, Monet’s gardens at Giverny is a wonderful day trip where you can take a stroll through the landscape that inspired Monet, such as the bridge where Monet created so many of his dreamy waterlily paintings.
+Located just 80 km west of Paris, Monet’s Gardens at Giverny is a beautiful day trip where you can take a stroll through the landscape that inspired Monet, such as the bridge where Monet created so many of his dreamy waterlily paintings.

 20) Musée de L´Orangerie